The Muslim Brotherhood in Russia

 Soviet intelligence agencies concluded there was no difference between the Muslim Brotherhood and the many Islamist entities (e.g., al-Qaeda) that sprung up during and after the war in Afghanistan.
 Generally, the KGB was unwilling to differentiate, at least publicly, the activity of the Muslim Brotherhood and Islamist terrorist organizations.
 And as far as one former KGB chief was concerned, there was no such thing as an al-Qaeda, only an Ikhwan. (“Russia Suspects Jordanian of Planning Poison Attacks in Chechnya.”

-Riyadh also found it useful to employ the diplomatic, religious and commercial channels of the United Arab Emirates, Kuwait and Pakistan.
+Riyadh also found it useful to employ the diplomatic, religious, and commercial channels of the United Arab Emirates, Kuwait, and Pakistan.
 In addition, Islamic charities were everywhere at work; their activity became so egregious that the Russian intelligence service paid particular attention to the activity of Saudi Prince Turki al-Faisal, whose intelligence service observed (if not supervised) their activity abroad.
 That support continued for more than two decades.
-(In 2001 the Russian Minister of Defense, Sergey Ivanov, stressed that, “From the Saudi Arabia arrived an immense financial sustenance of terrorists, including those in Chechnya.
+(In 2001 the Russian Minister of Defense, Sergey Ivanov, stressed that “From Saudi Arabia arrived immense financial sustenance of terrorists, including those in Chechnya.
 It continues today.”)

 The Russian Response